Monitoring Public Behavior During a Pandemic Using Surveys: Proof-of-Concept Via Epidemic Modelling: Results

 \subsection{Understanding the role of contact-types}

 In our survey, we assessed the daily number of contacts separately for (a) family members outside the household, (b) friends and acquaintances, (c) colleagues and (d) strangers, i.e. all other contacts.
 Therefore, we can evaluate the impact of context-depending risk-taking behaviour on $R_t$ and observed hospitalizations, respectively.
-As above, we choose the 85th percentile as a threshold for risk-taking behaviour for each contact type.
-Then, we parametrize $R_t$ with a single predictor and compare the performance in terms of the PSIS-LOO score.
-Cross-validation shows that risk-taking behaviour towards friends and strangers is significantly more predictive than family members and colleagues (see Supplementary Table~\ref{stab:contacts_P85}).
-For a direct comparison -- similar to the comparison between survey and mobility data above -- we also parametrize the reproduction number as a linear combination of all four contact types.
-The inferred effect sizes confirm the cross-validation analysis: Reducing risk-taking behaviour towards friends and strangers has the greatest impact on the reproduction number (see Fig.~\ref{fig:contacts_effects}).
-However, the posterior uncertainty is relatively large because risk-taking behaviour towards friends, strangers and colleagues are highly co-linear (see Supplementary Fig.~\ref{sfig:contact_types_timeseries}) and thus effect sizes are strongly negatively correlated (see Supplementary Fig.~\ref{sfig:regional_effects_contacts_xcorr}) \cite{MCE20}.
+As above, we choose the 70th percentile as a threshold for risk-taking behaviour for each contact type, and as above our findings are robust to the specific choice of threshold.